Chapter 41 : Hero

-“Bennett…” Potter began slowly, and I could almost see him piece it together.
-The boy could read me like a book, after all.
-“What you said about a teacher out there trying to kill you … That wasn’t just an exaggeration, was it?”
+“Bennett,” Potter began slowly, and I could almost see him piece everything together.
+The boy could always read me like a book, after all.
+“What you said earlier, about a Professor being out there and trying to kill you … That wasn’t just an exaggeration, was it?”

 “Bennett,” Potter said.
-And then again, but urgently this time.
-“Bennett
+And then again, but forcefully this time: “Bennett.”

 “I have to."

 “Bennett."
 And all of a sudden Potter was closing the gap between us, grabbing my face in his hands, his forehead coming down to touch mine.
 His grip was fierce and insistent as he pushed forward, pressing me into the wall until all I could see was hazel and ink and hard determination.
 “You're not going."